yagoag/shoe-shop/README.md

 # 👟 Shoe Shop

-Small demo of a shoe e-commerce website using HTML portals to create a PWA-like experience of the routing.
+Small demo of a shoe e-commerce website using HTML portals to create an SPA-like experience for page changes and routing.

 ![Preview of the Shoe Shop application](preview.gif)